Table of Contents

 This way, QuickBooks will accurately reflect your financial status from the chosen start date.

-Edit an Opening Balance
+Edit QuickBooks Starting Balance

 To add transactions older than your current opening balance, you’ll need to update the start date and balance.
 This prevents QuickBooks from counting transactions twice and sets a new starting point.